Can my child decide who they want to live with?

 Generally a child cannot decide which parent they want to live with.

 But as a child gets closer to the age of majority, which is 18 years old in Ontario, they have more say about where and with whom they live.
-And it is rare for a court to make a custody and access order about a child who is 16 years old or older.
+And it is rare for a court to make an order about decision-making responsibility and parenting time about for a child who is 16 years old or older.
+Decision-making responsibility and parenting time used to be called custody and access.

 It’s important never to pressure or try to convince your child to live with you.
 Children should be kept out of the conflict between the adults as much as possible.